shuchenku/rockmate/docs/SOFT_DELETE.md

 5. **Verify Visibility**:
    - Try to view profile from another account → Should fail
    - Search for user's trips → Should not appear in results
-6. **Verify Auth**: User is signed out and cannot sign back in with same credentials
+6. **Verify Auth**: User is signed out.
+If they sign back in, they will still be able to authenticate (Firebase Auth is not disabled), but the client should detect `isDeleted: true` and show an "Account Deleted" screen or error.
+The user will be unable to access their data or others' data.

 ### Security Rules Test
 ```javascript